A Survey on Efficient Vision-Language-Action Models: Efficient Model Design

 \subsection{Efficient Architectures}

-Efficient architectures underpin scalable VLAs, curtailing computational overheads through targeted innovations that sustain multimodal synergy and action acuity amid resource scarcity.
 As illustrated in~\cref{fig:efficientarchitectures}, this subsection thoroughly examines seminal contributions, from efficient attention and transformer alternatives to decoding accelerations via parallelization and generative paradigms, lightweight components, mixture-of-experts, and hierarchical processing.
 All representative works on efficient architectures are summarized in~\cref{table:efficientarchitectures}.